 Choose Only the Best

-The Master's in Occupational Therapy at ADU has applied for accreditation and has been granted Developing Program Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
+The Master's in Occupational Therapy at ADU is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
 Students in the program will have the benefit of a very flexible schedule with classes two days per week and the utilization of blended learning they can do from home.
 In the clinical setting, our Academic Fieldwork Coordinator has worked hard to secure over 200 contracts with various schools and agencies around the country to give our students a wide variety of options during their seven clinical rotations.
 The program is seven trimesters in length, or two and a half years, with the last two trimesters being solely clinical.
 This will allow students to complete the final requirements anywhere, even out of state.

 Occupational Therapy Career Outlook